American Rev. War Living History Center

 - An SBA Subject Matter Expert (SME).

 - Raised two million in sales over ten years while paying Groupon $600,000.00 for doing that.
-Seeks better terms than 30% and a larger infusion with more available rooms for sale per night.
+Seeks better terms than 30% interest and a larger capital infusion, tract of land, with more available rooms for sale per night.

 - Previous SBA 7a loan paid off 20 years early used to create and open the concept.